-Blue Heron Corydalis is a dense herbaceous evergreen perennial with a mounded form.
+Blue Corydalis is a dense herbaceous evergreen perennial with a mounded form.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

-This is a relatively low maintenance plant, and should only be pruned after flowering to avoid removing any of the current season's flowers.
+This is a relatively low maintenance plant, and should be cut back in late fall in preparation for winter.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

-Blue Heron Corydalis is recommended for the following landscape applications;
+Blue Corydalis is recommended for the following landscape applications;